Hopf-Bautin and homoclinic bifurcations in a Saltzman-Maasch model with cubic feedback: Bifurcation unfolding on the critical manifold

+Before proceeding, we briefly comment on the role of the parameter $s$.
+The case $s=0$ is mathematically convenient, as it introduces a symmetry that simplifies the bifurcation analysis.
+However, this situation is not physically realistic, since nonlinear feedback mechanisms in the carbon cycle are expected to break this symmetry.

+When $s \neq 0$, this symmetry is lost, leading to an asymmetric phase space structure and corresponding changes in the homoclinic orbits.
+This affects the robustness of abrupt climate transitions, as the system becomes more sensitive to parameter variations.
+In particular, asymmetric configurations can produce transitions with different amplitudes and durations, which provides a more realistic description of glacial--interglacial variability.

-This section explores the global bifurcation structure of the Maasch-Saltzman model near two organizing centers in the $(p, r)$-parameter plane, where codimension-two Takens-Bogdanov bifurcations occur.
+In what follows, we explore the global bifurcation structure of the Maasch-Saltzman model near two organizing centers in the $(p, r)$-parameter plane, where codimension-two Takens-Bogdanov bifurcations occur.
 In particular, we unfold the Takens-Bogdanov bifurcation at the origin $P_0$, which serves as a central point organizing local and global dynamics such as Hopf and saddle-node bifurcations, as well as homoclinic orbits.
 Unfolding it enables us to understand how periodic orbits emerge or disappear, and how their stability changes as system parameters vary.
 To analyze the persistence of the homoclinic orbits, we employ a Hamiltonian approximation together with Melnikov theory.

 The linearization of system \eqref{MSNcero} at the origin $(0,0)$ for $p = r = 1$, and at the equilibria $P_1$ and $P_2$ for $p = 1$ and $r = 1 - \tfrac{1}{4}s^2$, reveals a non-semisimple double-zero eigenvalue: a zero eigenvalue with algebraic multiplicity two and geometric multiplicity one.
 This singularity corresponds to a codimension-two Takens-Bogdanov bifurcation.
 For each fixed value of the parameter $s$, these bifurcations define two organizing centers in the $(p,r)$-parameter plane, located at: